Image

 Phase N/A

-• Participants must have knee osteoarthritis and be able to walk without aids.
+• Participants must have knee osteoarthritis for at least six months and must be able to walk unaided.

 Study details